In this lesson, we’ll cover everything you need to know about Korean conjugation.

 먹다 → 먹

 If the final or last vowel after dropping 다 is either ㅏ or ㅗ, you’ll use 아요.
 But if the final or last vowel after dropping 다 is ㅓ, ㅣ, or ㅜ, you’ll use 어요.
-So for the 2 example verbs above, they’ll become
+So for the two examples of Korean verbs above, they’ll become

 How important is it to learn Korean Conjugation?

-When learning the Korean language particularly the Korean grammar, Korean verb conjugation is very important to learn.
+When learning the Korean language, particularly Korean grammar, Korean verb conjugation is very important to learn.
 As mentioned earlier, it sets the tense, tone, and meaning of your sentences which are basically all essential elements you’ll need when communicating.

 Koreans give emphasis to politeness in everything including their language.
 Korean verb conjugation will help you show your respect and politeness towards a person.